giantswarm/docs/src/content/support/p1-process/index.md

   - What process does Giant Swarm follow in case of critical incidents?
 owner:
   - https://github.com/orgs/giantswarm/teams/teddyfriends
-last_review_date: 2023-04-25
+last_review_date: 2023-04-24
 ---

 After years of handling critical enterprise workloads in production, we have hardened our incident process based on our learnings.
 In this document we focus on critical incidents, called `Priority 1` (P1) incidents, though some of the steps could be part of regular incidents too.
 Giant Swarm classify incidents in a simple manner, critical incidents when a production system is impaired or regular incidents which have a straightforward process.

 ## Separation of Responsibilities

-It’s important to make sure that everybody involved in an incident knows their role, what is expected from them and doesn’t conflict with others actions.
+It’s important to make sure that everybody involved in an incident knows their role, what is expected from them and that it doesn’t conflict with others' responsibilities.
 Somewhat counterintuitively, a clear separation of responsibilities allows individuals more autonomy, as they do not need to ask all the time and coordinate actions.

 ### Roles

-In Giant Swarm we have basically defined two roles: Incident Coordinators and Operations Engineers.
+At Giant Swarm we have two defined roles: Incident Coordinators and Operations Engineers.

 ### Incident Coordinator